dhansel/IECDevice/README.md

 handling burst transfer requests (XQ and XZ) on the command channel.
 If you really want to develop your own low-level DolphinDos class, search for "dolphin" in the IECFileDevice.cpp file to see what additional steps are taken there.

+To completely disable DolphinDos support (for example to save memory space on small controllers like the Arduino UNO), comment out the "#define SUPPORT_DOLPHIN" line at the top of file IECDevice.h

 Like JiffyDos, DolphinDos needs a replacement kernal in the C64 for its fast transmission routines.
 The DolphinDos V2 C64 kernal can be downloaded [here](https://e4aws.silverdr.com/projects/dolphindos2/).